How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Choosing Effective Mouse Traps

-For ongoing protection, consider these options:
+For ongoing protection, your options include:

-- Snap traps (wooden or plastic)
+- Snap traps (wood or plastic)

 - Live-catch traps

-- Electric traps (battery-operated)
+- Electric traps (battery-powered)

-- Glue boards (as a last resort)
+- Glue boards (last resort)

 Safe Placement and Baiting Techniques

-- Chocolate
+- Chocolate bits

-- Bacon bits
+- Bacon

 - Seeds or nuts